Leadership

 Emily Pyers (she/her)

-Emily as a Graduate Diploma in Information Management, and has worked widely across the library sector in both Australia and in the UK.
+Emily has a Graduate Diploma in Information Management, and has worked widely across the library sector in both Australia and in the UK.
 She brings broad experience in collection development, library service delivery and archival collection management to the role.
 She believes that libraries of all sizes play a vital role in building community, encouraging and advancing the pursuit of knowledge, and preserving our shared cultural heritage for the benefit of future generations.

-Emily s currently addicted to Korean soap operas, dubious home DIY projects that should be best left to a professional, and meandering about in the bush near her home with her daughter Olive and their Irish Wolfhound pup.
+Emily is currently addicted to Korean soap operas, dubious home DIY projects that should be best left to a professional, and meandering about in the bush near her home with her daughter Olive and their Irish Wolfhound pup.

 Student Leadership